lsst-dm/dmtn-007/index.rst

 has been previously characterized for the `diffim`.
 Typically the ``Psf`` of the `diffim` will be identical to those of the two pre-subtraction images which have been PSF-matched in a prior step.

 The background gradients in the two pre-subtraction images are presumed to be identical and thus they add either one, three or six additional parameters for a 0th, 1st, or 2nd-order polynomial model (default is 1st).
+The current (updated) implementation now pre-fits the background gradient to only the pixels outside of the footprint (but within the footprint bounding box) via least-squares (``numpy.linalg.lstsq``) which is significantly more efficient than including the gradient as part of a joint nonlinear dipole fit.
+Thus, the gradient is removed (subtracted) from the pre-subtraction image data prior to conducting the dipole parameter estimation.

 Parameter initialization is an important factor affecting robustness of the optimization.
 The initial centroids are set as the pixel coordinates of the peak (negative and positive) measurements in the footprint.
-Flux(es) are initialized to the total absolute signal within the pixel (i.e., :math:`\|\sum{ADU}\|/2`).
-Backgrounds are assumed to be zero for the `diffim`, and for the pre-subtraction images are initialized to the median pixel value within the footprint, with zero slope (more accurate pre-estimation of the background slopes could be a point of future improvement).
+Flux(es) are initialized to the estimated total flux in the background-subtracted pre-subtraction images.
+The backgrounds are all assumed to be zero for the `diffim`, as well as for the background gradient-subtracted, pre-subtraction images.

 While generally the optimization is robust given the parameter initialization described above, we also impose bounds on their values,